lucameng/lucameng.github.io/_posts/2022-05-20-kendrick-lamar.md

 This album is named ***Mr. Morale & The Big Steppers***.

 Def hit one!!!
-You gon love this on God.
+Yall gon love dis on GOD.

 ___